-An executive at business applications vendor SAP has been charged in the US with printing out his own barcodes and sticking them onto Lego sets in stores to buy them at a discount.
+An executive at business applications vendor SAP division has been charged in the US with printing out his own barcodes and sticking them onto Lego sets in stores to buy them at a discount.

 Thomas Langenbach, vice president for SAP’s Integration and Certification in Palo Alto, California, was arrested earlier this month, NBC Bay Area reports.